anvilproject/anvil-portal/content/ncpi/ncpi.md

 * NIH Common Fund's Gabriella Miller Kids First Pediatric Research Program,
 * and the NCI Cancer Research Data Commons.

-The NCPI is working to establish guidelines and technical standards that will empower end-user analyses across the NIH's genomic analysis platforms and enable the realization of the federated data ecosystem.

 ## Data Commons